jsmith628/wedged/README.md

 - `Multivector`s refer to a general element in the algebra
 - The operators `*`/`Mul`, `^`/`BitXor`, and `%`/`Rem` are used for the geometric, wedge, and generalized dot products respectively

+Additionally, most structs in this crate support indexing where each component is ordered according to a particular basis convention chosen for this crate.
+See the docs on `BasisBlade` For more information.

 ## Generic programming